 Iona kindly gave me two well used cheese moulds from the factory to get me going, and I still use them.
-I have also made cheeses in 500g Clover pots and 750Kg Waitrose chocolate nibbles tubs, and it is clear that the smaller the mould the quicker and different the resulting cheese is.
+I have also made cheeses in 500g Clover pots and 750Kg Waitrose chocolate nibbles tubs, and it is clear that the smaller the

 Cheese in Clover Margarine pots.